Iconic Canadian Food by Province

 Culture in Canada is very diverse.
 Newfoundland, for example, can seem like another planet, especially when it comes to local food — think cod tongues, seal flipper pie, bogs of bake apples (cloudberries) and screech (Newfoundland rum).
 But even if you ‘come from away’ you can ease your way into Newfoundland cuisine with a plate of toutons, a cross between a pancake and a flatbread.
 Served for breakfast with butter, molasses and wild berry jam, or fried in pork fat with crispy scrunchions (pork cracklings), toutons are a deadly way to start the day.

-Ask your Experience Advisor about adding a self-drive trip in Newfoundland to your Canadian train vacation.
+Ask your Customer Experience Specialist about adding a self-drive trip in Newfoundland to your Canadian train vacation.

 Lobster Rolls on Prince Edward Island